-The Facility Site is on a localized high area that slopes down to the east and west, primarily containing agricultural areas.
-The majority of slopes within the Facility Site range between 0 and 35%, with the greatest proportion of the slopes being between 0 and 8%.
-The steepest slopes are associated with the collection system and range from 0% to 35%, while slopes associated with wind turbines range from 0% to 8% and slopes associated with access roads (not the slope of the access road itself, but any area within 10 feet of an access road) range from 0% to 15%.
+The Facility Site is on a localized high area that slopes in all directions, with both forested and agricultural areas.
+The majority of slopes within the Facility Site range between 1 and 25%, with the greatest proportion of the slopes being between 3 and 10%.
+The steepest slopes are associated with the collection system and range from 0% to 35%, while slopes associated with wind turbines range from 0% to 15% and slopes associated with access roads (not the slope of the access road itself, but any area within 10 feet of an access road) range from 0% to 25%.
 Figure 10-1 delineates existing slopes (0-3%, 3-8%, 8-15%, 15-25%, 25-35%, and greater than 35%) in the vicinity of the Facility.
 This figure was prepared using digital elevation model data provided by the U.S. Geological Survey (USGS) and the New York State GIS Program Office.
 The data was processed using ESRI ArcGIS® software.